Hepatitis CAbout Hepatitis C

 Stepping on a used needle in a public place, such as a street, a park or a beach, is regarded as an unlikely source of transmission.

 Finally, remember hepatitis C is transmitted through blood-to-blood contact.
 Thus for transmission to take place, blood containing the virus must enter the bloodstream of another person.
 In the ordinary course of life, hepatitis C is not easily transmitted, however, it is worth thinking about any instances in which blood-to-blood contact may take place and subsequently take appropriate precautions.

 Hepatitis C CANNOT be caught from sharing:

 - public transport

 There is no risk contracting hepatitis C from a mosquito or other blood-sucking insects.

 Preventing the Spread of Hepatitis C

-People with hepatitis C can take simple precautions to minimise the risk of transmitting the virus to others.
-These involve:
+People with hepatitis C can take simple precautions to

 - reducing any opportunity where other people may come in contact with infected blood;